 Good Way to Stretch Out Your Legs

 When you’ve completed a slow long run, strides are a great way to stretch out your legs and loosen up.
-This is why you’ll want to add your strides near the end of a long run because you’ll get rid of the monotony and give your body a little bit more to do.
+This is why you’ll want to add your strides near the end of a long run.
+You’ll get rid of the monotony and give your body a little bit more to do.

 Allows You to Add in Speedwork Into Your Long Runs